 She is the Founder of OUR COMMON BELIEFS, where her vision is to share the commonality between the Abrahamic faiths from the Islamic perspective by doing various presentations on Islam.
-By sharing her knowledge, she believes it will bring love and harmony between Christian and Jewish neighbors.
+By sharing her knowledge, she believes it will bring love and harmony between our Christian and Jewish neighbors.
 She began OUR COMMON BELIEFS in March, 2017 after several very, very scary hate crimes.

 She has been giving presentations since 2001 in many churches, synagogues, libraries and universities.

 She is a member of the interfaith committee of her masjid (mosque in Arabic), UWMS – Upper Westchester Muslim Society (www.uwms.org).

 She has been teaching beginning Arabic for over 10 years in two local weekend schools.
 She also began her own business, THE ARABIC SOUND GAME, (www.arabicsoundgame.com), where she teaches conversational/beginning Arabic with movement.
 She began the ARABIC SOUND GAME in January, 2015.

-She is one of the co-founders of the AMWA -American Muslim Women’s Association, a women’s organization that builds bridges with local interfaith communities since 2002.
+She is one of the co-founders of AMWA - The American Muslim Women’s Association, a women’s organization that builds bridges with local interfaith communities since 2002.

 She was a facilitator in Walking Together, an interfaith program for Jewish, Christian and Muslim children in the 5th-7th grades and their parents.
 This program was developed by a Rabbi from Temple Israel of Northern Westchester.
-The program was held for 3 consective Sunday afternoons twice a year.
-Each Sunday the program was held in a different place of worship, i..e.
-Synagogue, Church or Masjid (Mosque).
+The program was held for 3 consecutive Sunday afternoons twice a year.
+Each Sunday the program was held in a different place of worship, i.e. Synagogue, Church or Masjid (Mosque).
 The program was held from 1999-2006.
 It was restarted again for 2 years from 2013-2015.

-She is a loving wife to Mahmoud Rafeh and a loving Mom to her two beautiful sons, Shareef 27 and Aly Rafeh, 24.
+She is a loving wife to Mahmoud Rafeh and a loving Mom to her two beautiful sons, Shareef 28 and Aly Rafeh, 25.

 She enjoys exercising, playing with her cat, flower gardening and bird watching.